-Halloween cocktails don’t need to be difficult, folks.
-It can be as easy as a fresh herb sprig smoldering in a glass.
+Ah, halloween cocktails!
+We love the concept and it’s not a difficult one.
+Making cocktails ghoulish can be as easy as a fresh herb sprig smoldering in a glass.
 Or red gel glaze from the supermarket dripping creepily instead of a salt rim on a margarita.
 Or a Halloween gummy slipped onto the edge of a glass.

 And remember that any cocktail can be a creepy one, if you think about it.
 Consider all the skull tchotchkes, including ice cube molds and glasses, we’ve got.
 Or a block of dry ice smoking from the punch bowl.
 Scary garnishes can include meringue ghosts with googly eyes or even silly plastic spiders.
 (And, of course, our smoking cloche can make anything a dark and stormy drink.)